 It is important to note before reading “Marginalia” by Richard Wilbur, what exactly the title means.
 The word “Marginalia” is contemporarily defined as “marginal notes,” or ideas that are sketched out to the side of the main point.
-This definition is expanded in this piece to include all “Things” that live on the “edges” of life, the refuse and baubles that define who we are.
+This definition is expanded in this piece to include all “Things” that live on the “edges” of life, the refuse, and baubles that define who we are.

 Summary of Marginalia

 The poem begins with the speaker stating the simple fact that “Things concentrate at the edges.”
 He uses a pond to illustrate his point.
-Around the edges of the pond one can find beautiful things, such as “damask light” and also disheartening, “textile scum.”
+Around the edges of the pond, one can find beautiful things, such as “damask light” and also disheartening, “textile scum.”
 All parts of life wash up here and can be analyzed to see a fuller picture of one’s life.

 Analysis of Marginalia

-are “Bourne” from ponds.
-The world in it’s entirely came from the fertile breeding ground that is the surface of a pond.
+Before describing what the surface of the pond looks like, the speaker reminds the reader that all things are “Bourne” from ponds.
+The world in it’s entirely coming from the fertile breeding ground that is the surface of a pond.
 All that one knows owes it’s existence to the conglomeration of factors that spurned on evolution.
 “Fish” and “man” spread out from their original home and in their place, on the surface, one can find a variety of things washed to the edges.

-There is “textile scum” and beautiful reflected, “damask light.”
+There is “textile scum” and beautifully reflected, “damask light.”
 The word “damask” refers to a type of shimmering fabric, the pattern of which is replicated by the water.
 The speaker wants to make clear in this line that there are both things to be admired in the dregs of pond water and things one might wish weren’t there, such as pollution from textile mills.

-Around the edges of the pond’s surface one can also fin, “ruddy twigs” and “becalmed pine-leaves,” these items, from the surrounding woods have fallen into the pond, and been pushed out to the edges.
+Around the edges of the pond’s surface, one can also fin, “ruddy twigs” and “becalmed pine-leaves,” these items, from the surrounding woods have fallen into the pond, and been pushed out to the edges.
 There they have become stuck, “becalmed,” in the edges.
 Perhaps stuck in mud or reeds.

 The final line of this stanza describes two more final items existing at the edge of life, “Air-baubles, and the chain mail of froth.
-These last features of the pond solidify it’s image as being made up of a jumble of different natural and un-natural items.
-The phrase, “Air-baubles” refers to the bubbles of air that collect along the edge of water.
+These last features of the pond solidify its image as being made up of a jumble of different natural and un-natural items.
+The phrase, “Air-baubles” refers to the bubbles of air that collect along the edge of the water.
 Wilbur’s choice to use the word “bauble” instead of “bubble” reinforces the notion that anything not central to life is worthless.
 Additionally the poet has mentioned “froth” that builds up and unifies into something that resembles “chain mail.”
-The years and years of build up has created a protective barrier.
+The years and years of build-up has created a protective barrier.